shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab1.md

     ![](../media/lab-01/image023.jpg)

 2. Let’s compare this to the Rocky Mountain territory.
 Select **Rocky Mountain from Sales Territory** (Scatter plot) visual.
-Notice in the Sales YoY% column chart, sales for Wingtip Toys has increased dramatically in 2023 Q4 after being low for the previous two quarters.
+Notice in the Sales YoY% column chart, that sales for Wingtip Toys have increased dramatically in 2023 Q4 after being low for the previous two quarters.

     ![](../media/lab-01/image026.jpg)

 3. Select **Rocky Mountain from Sales Territory** to remove the filter.
 4. From the Scatter plot visual on the bottom center of the screen (Sales Orders) select the outlier on the top right (4th quadrant).
 Notice the margin % is 52%, which is above the average of 50%.
-Also, the Sales YoY% has gone up the last two quarters of 2023.
+Also, the Sales YoY% has gone up in the last two quarters of 2023.

     ![](../media/lab-01/image029.jpg)